mtov/engsoftmoderna/en/chapter1.md

 This code has a defect because the area of a circle is "pi times radius squared", not cubed.
 Bug is a more informal term, used with different purposes.
-But the most common one is as a synonym for defect.
+But the most common one is as a synonym for defects.
 Finally, a failure occurs when a defective code is executed — for example, when the `if` condition  above evaluates to true — and, as a result, causes the program to show an incorrect result.
 Therefore, not every defect or bug leads to failures, since the defective code may never be executed.